Robust PAMPA Scheme in the DG Formulation on Unstructured Triangular Meshes: bound preservation, oscillation elimination, and boundary conditions: Numerical Examples

 \section{Numerical Examples}

-In this section, we present a comprehensive suite of benchmark and challenging numerical experiments to demonstrate the high-order accuracy, robustness and effectiveness of the proposed BP OE PAMPA scheme on unstructured triangular meshes.
-In all examples, we employ the strong-stability-preserving Runge--Kutta (SSP RK) time discretization method.
+In this section, we present a comprehensive suite of benchmark and challenging numerical experiments to demonstrate the high-order accuracy, robustness and effectiveness of the proposed BP OE \pampa scheme on unstructured triangular meshes.
+In all examples, we employ the three-stage, third-order strong-stability-preserving Runge--Kutta (SSPRK 33) time discretization method and at each RK stage, we therefore need to apply the projection step and the BP OE limiter.
 The unstructured triangular meshes are generated using GMSH \cite{Geuzaine2009}.
 Unless otherwise specified, the adiabatic index for Euler equations is set to $\gamma=1.4$ and the CFL number $0.2$.

 \phantomsection